djtango/sql-notes/README.md

 So basically SQL is our language to interact with tables of data.
 Why do it this way, why not use Excel?
 It's actually simpler this way - storing data on a pure database is smaller and faster than using Excel.
 It's also easier to make other programs that interact with a database too.
 It's also more powerful - doing large calculations, generating custom reports and manipulating or mining the data is all better done using SQL than Excel.
 The price we pay for this though is that it's not as user-friendly.
 So there is a time and place for both.

 ##Getting started with SQL syntax
+_syntax is the term we use to describe the rules that a programming language has to follow, invalid syntax will cause a syntax error and your query won't run._

 Interacting with a database can be broken down fundamentally into two different activities: *reading* and *writing*.
 Reading data means that you are purely consuming data from the database - anything you are doing will not change the database.
 Writing means you are changing something on the database - you could be creating/updating or deleting information from the tables.

 In general, most people start with learning to read data - being able to retrieve data is usually immediately useful to the user and it's also more user-friendly as making mistakes are not costly - so you can and should feel free to experiment!
 This is absolutely the fastest way to learn any new language.

+Most read queries will comprise of three keywords: `SELECT` `FROM` `WHERE`.

 #SELECT
-All read queries start with the term *SELECT*.
-A *SELECT* statement is actually enough for a total query.
+All read queries start with the term `SELECT`.
+A `SELECT` statement is actually enough for a total query.

 E.g.
 ```sql
 SELECT 1;
 ```

-When you write a SELECT statement, the words that follow the SELECT are referring to the columns you are selecting and will determine the width of your output data.
+When you write a `SELECT` clause, the words that follow the `SELECT` are referring to the columns you are selecting and will determine the width of your output data.
 To specify more columns, you simply write more words, _delimiting_ them with commas.

 E.g.
 ```sql